 Turkey stock is the perfect light stock for cooking legumes or vegetables.

 I’m using smoked turkey legs because I want to add that layer of smokiness to my beans and more importantly, I like to control the sodium and fat that I add to my recipes.
-It’s traditional cooking and seasoning collard greens or beans with pork, usually the ham hock portion.
-Using a ham hock for a stock gives you way too many calories and way too salty.
-I use smoked turkey legs, fewer calories, less sodium with the same awesome smokey flavor.
+It’s traditional cooking to season collard greens or beans with smoked pork, usually the ham hock portion.
+Using a ham hock for a stock gives you way too many calories and sodium.
+I use smoked turkey legs, fewer calories, and less sodium with the same awesome smokey flavor.
 Check out my bowl of October Beans, smoked Turkey, and Kale, a great recipe of pure comfort with awesome layers of flavors.

 A stock is in simple terms an extract made by cooking meat, fish, or vegetables in water.
 Stocks are convenient to have on hand and my favorite way of storing stocks is using my freezer.
-As with all stocks I sometimes reduce stock to a glace, pour into an ice cube tray, and freeze.
-Once they are frozen, shake out from tray and store in freezer bags and use as needed.
+As with all stocks I sometimes reduce stock to a glace, pour it into an ice cube tray, and freeze it.
+Once they are frozen, shake them out from the tray, store them in freezer bags, and use them as needed.

 Why you need a good stock:

 Not all foods supply enough of their own flavor elements to make enough savory sauce or dish.
 That’s where a stock adds that extra layer of flavor.
 White turkey stock is useful and perfect for cooking legumes or vegetables like beans, and collard greens.
 My recipe is using smoked turkey legs, of course, you can use regular turkey legs to cook a stock with no smokey flavor.
 Traditional stock recipes are divided into white and brown stocks.
 White stocks are usually cooked in water with spices and vegetables.
 Brown Stocks are prepared by roasting the meats or bones in the oven.
 Brown stocks have because of the roasting a richer and more complex flavor.